Taking a basic science research approach to understanding cancer

 - Uncovering epigenetic factors controlling developmental reprogramming

-- Discovering biological roles of histone lysine and arginine methylation
+- Discovering biological roles of histone and non-histone lysine and arginine methylation

 - Defining the structure and function of epigenetic proteins and epigenetic marks

-- Revealing the cellular functions of ATP-dependent chromatin remodelers
+- Finding new cellular functions for ATP-dependent chromatin remodelers

-- Identifiying and characterizing “readers” of epigenetic marks
+- Identifying and characterizing “readers” of epigenetic marks

 - Understanding the role of histone modifications in DNA repair